-Followers of rugby union will recognise the varied type of physical performance qualities required for the game, including the ability to accelerate or sprint at maximal pace for short periods (e.g. three seconds), maintain a fast striding pace for the duration of the average move (e.g. eight seconds), recover during differing rest periods in order to repeat these types of exercises, jump, change speed and direction, use upper body muscles, and so on.
+Followers of rugby union will recognise the varied type of physical performance qualities required for the game, including the ability to accelerate or sprint at maximal pace for short periods (e.g. three seconds), maintain a fast striding pace for the duration of the average move (e.g. eight seconds), recover during differing rest periods to repeat these types of exercises, jump, change speed and direction, use upper body muscles, and so on.
 In short, sports scientists use the term "high-intensity intermittent exercise" to describe this form of activity.

-So what are the fitness standards?
+So, what are the fitness standards?

-For instance, average 40yd sprint time was 4.8secs, compared to 5.1 seconds for the forwards.
-Vertical jump heights were 62cm for the backs, but 58cm for forwards.
-Again, percentage body fat should be in single figures (9.2% in the US study) but total muscle mass is less important - the ability to use the muscle mass to move the body quickly over short distances (power and- speed movements) should be the important areas for training.(Carlson et al. 1994).
+For instance, the average 40yd sprint time was 4.8secs, compared to 5.1 seconds for the forwards.
+Vertical jump heights were 62cm for the backs but 58cm for forwards.
+Again, the body fat percentage should be in single figures (9.2% in the US study).
+Still, total muscle mass is less critical - the ability to use the muscle mass to move the body quickly over short distances (power and- speed movements) should be the important area for training.(Carlson et al. 1994).

 Breaking down the data

-Low VO2max values for the Welsh
+Low VO2 max values for the Welsh

 Fitness changes in the England squad